Tinotz/Task/README.md

     Initiated 8.31.2018

     1. Used Django-Restful-Framework with MYSQL.
     2. Created Restaurant, Item, Modifier, and SecondaryModifier models.
+Restaurant and Item models can be manytomany because there could be one restaurant have many items and one same item can appear in different restaurant.
+This can somehow reduce the repeatable data.
     3. Used GET request to communicate with front-end.
-If there is more time, it can be built with Restful APIs.
+If there is more time, it can also have full sets of RESTful APIs.
+    However I managed to put Django admin to adding or updating the data through Django admin site.
+    4. Scalability wise, we can add extra fields for restaurant, item and etc easily.
+The api has been tested by the Jmeter with 100 users at same time and 10 loops for local environment requests.

 ## Requirements: